 Created to commemorate the State of Texas Centennial (1836-1936), two 200-foot long, hand-painted tile murals trace the state's settlement and industrial development.
-The murals were integrated into the facades of the National Register listed Will Rogers Memorial Center Auditorium and Coliseum.
+The murals were integrated into the facades of the National Register listed Will Rogers Memorial Center auditorium and coliseum.

-In September 2019, the Mayor's Office become aware of a citizen's concern regarding the depiction of African Americans in the auditorium mural.
-The Fort Worth Art Commission was charged with seeking community input and recommending a course of action.
-During the commission's public hearing of November 21, 2019, community consensus emerged in favor of presenting historical context for the murals at the site.
+Following a concerning social media post about the depiction of African Americans in the auditorium mural, the Mayor's office asked the Fort Worth Art Commission to seek community input and make a recommendation.
+During the commission's public hearing of November 21, 2019, community consensus emerged strongly in favor of presenting historical context for the murals at the site.

 The Art Commission appointed the Will Rogers Memorial Center Interpretation Advisory Panel in January 2020.
-They recommended that interpretive plaques be embedded in the plazas in front of the coliseum and auditorium, based on City of Fort Worth Historic Preservation Officer Murray Miller's concept.
+They recommended that permanent interpretive plaques be embedded in the plazas in front of the coliseum and auditorium, an idea based on a concept by City of Fort Worth Historic Preservation Officer Murray Miller.

-On May 15, 2023, the Art Commission endorsed the draft interpretive plaque text contained in this document.
-It is the result of more than two years of research and focus group meetings with community members representing the diverse cultures depicted in the murals.
+The result of more than two years of research and meetings with focus groups representing the diverse cultures depicted in the murals, the draft interpretive plaque text contained in this document was endorsed by the Art Commission on May 15, 2023.
 Local culture and Texas history experts were consulted to ensure historical accuracy.

 The design for the interpretive plaques will be presented at the Fort Worth Art Commission immediately following the Public Hearing on June 12, 2023.
 Except for the introductory plaques for each mural, the images below are photographs of the six scenes in each mural along with corresponding draft plaque text.
-The total character count appears in parentheses.
+Limited to 600 characters, the total character count appears in parentheses.